Cinderella (2015 American film): Plot

-Ella, a kind-hearted daughter of a wealthy merchant, lives happily with her parents, until her mother falls ill and dies.
-On her deathbed, she asks her daughter to always have courage and be kind.
-Years later, Ella's father marries the widowed Lady Tremaine, who, along with her own two daughters, Drisella and Anastasia, moves into his house.
-When he leaves on business, Lady Tremaine reveals her cruel and jealous nature, forcing Ella to give up her bedroom to the stepsisters and move into the attic.
-During his trip, Ella's father unexpectedly dies, and Lady Tremaine dismisses the household staff to save money, forcing all the chores upon her stepdaughter.
+Ella, the kindhearted daughter of a wealthy merchant, lives happily with her parents.
+Ella's mother becomes ill; on her deathbed, she instructs Ella to always have courage and be kind.
+Years later, Ella's father marries the widowed Lady Tremaine, who has two daughters of her own, Drisella and Anastasia.
+After overhearing that Ella's father still misses his first wife, Lady Tremaine becomes bitterly jealous.
+When Ella's father leaves on a business trip, Lady Tremaine persuades Ella to give up her large bedroom to her stepsisters and move into the attic.
+Ella's father dies of illness during the journey, and Lady Tremaine dismisses all the household servants to save money, forcing their duties upon Ella instead.
 Seeing her face covered in cinders after sleeping by the fireplace, Ella's stepfamily mockingly dubs her "Cinderella".

-Distraught by her stepfamily's mistreatment of her, Ella rides off into the woods, where she meets Kit, the crown prince, who introduces himself as a palace apprentice.
+Distraught by her stepfamily's mistreatment of her, Ella goes for a ride in the woods.
+There, she comes across a stag hunt, and meets Kit, the crown prince, who introduces himself as a palace apprentice.
 They take a liking to each other, but part without him learning her name.
-Later, hoping to see Ella again, Kit persuades his terminally ill father, who urges him to marry a princess, to invite all the inhabitants of the kingdom, including every eligible maiden, to the upcoming royal ball.
+Back at the palace, Kit learns that his terminally ill father plans to throw a royal ball, so Kit may choose a princess to marry.
+Kit persuades the king to invite all the eligible maidens in the land, secretly hoping Ella will come.

-On the night of the ball, Ella, also wanting to meet Kit again, attempts to join her stepfamily, but they ruin her dress and leave her behind.
-Running into the garden in tears, Ella meets an old beggar woman, who reveals herself to be her fairy godmother, and magically transforms a pumpkin into a carriage, mice into horses, lizards into footmen, and a goose into the coachman.
-She then turns Ella's ripped dress into a ball gown, and gives her a pair of glass slippers.
-As Ella departs, the Fairy Godmother warns her the magic will end at the last stroke of midnight, and casts a final spell to prevent Ella's stepfamily from recognizing her.
+Ella, also wanting to see Kit again, refashions her mother's old dress and attempts to join her stepfamily at the ball.
+However, they rip her dress and leave her behind.
+Ella runs into the garden in tears, and meets an old beggar woman, who reveals herself to be her fairy godmother.
+She magically transforms a pumpkin into a carriage, mice into horses, lizards into footmen, and a goose into a coachman.
+She then bestows Ella an exquisite blue ball gown and glass slippers.
+After casting a final spell to prevent Ella's stepfamily from recognizing her, the Fairy Godmother warns her the magic will end at the last stroke of midnight.